livetrails/targetjs/README.md

 3.  **Boilerplate and Verbosity:** TargetJS aims to reduce boilerplate code.
 The code is compact and follows a predictable execution flow.
 Method calls are not allowed, and loops and conditional statements are rarely needed.
 4.  **Rigid Static Layer of HTML:** Many frameworks use HTML as the primary medium for generating the user interface.
 TargetJS minimizes reliance on traditional HTML and CSS, allowing JavaScript to be the primary player, resulting in a better and more dynamic user experience.
 5.  **Disjointed Development Workflow:**  Developers often juggle multiple tools and concepts (UI libraries, animation libraries, state managers, event handlers).
 TargetJS provides a *unified* solution, simplifying the learning curve and development process.
 6.  **Difficult Animation Control:**  TargetJS makes animations first-class citizens.
-Targets can iterate step-by-step towards new values and manage execution flow by time.
-This provides fine-grained control over animations without external libraries.
+It also provides fine-grained control without requiring external libraries.
 7.  **Complicated execution flow:** other frameworks are based on reactive model which often lead to unpredictable execution flow while TargetJS execution is based on the order targets are written.
 8.  **Performance Bottlenecks with Large Lists:** TargetJS optimizes rendering for large lists by using a tree structure that renders only the visible branches.